 Covalent compounds are not good conductors of electricity because they do not have any free electrons.
 The atoms in covalent compounds are held together by strong electron bonds but not so strong like ionic bonds, which results in a stable molecule that does not want to break apart.
 There is no formation of ions.
 This means that there is no movement of the electrons and no electrical current can be generated through them.

-However, this doesn’t mean that all covalent compounds cannot conduct electricity; for example, graphite conducts electricity because the carbon atoms form layers that allow some movement of their electrons (although it’s still very minimal).
+However, this doesn’t mean that all covalent compounds cannot conduct electricity; for example, graphite conducts electricity because the carbon atoms form layers that allow some movement of their electrons.